cosmicjs/send-email-function/README.md

 4. Deploy the function and get your endpoints

 ### Testing the Endpoint
-You can use Postman to send the following POST variables:
+You can use Postman to test the endpoint with the following POST variables:

 `to`,`from`,`subject`,`text_body`, and `html_body`.